EndGameStudio/www.juanorozco.com/content/blog/2011/2011-01-09-picasa-make-and-do-stuff-with-your-photos.md

 ---
-title: Picasa, Make and do stuff with your photos.
-author: "Juan Orozco"

-type: post
-date: 2011-01-09T07:23:00+00:00
+aliases:
-url: /2011/01/09/picasa-make-and-do-stuff-with-your-photos/
+- /2011/01/09/picasa-make-and-do-stuff-with-your-photos/
+author: Juan Orozco
 categories:
 - post
+date: 2011-01-09 07:23:00
+slug: picasa-make-and-do-stuff-with-your-photos
 tags:
 - collage
 - makeaweek
 - photo
 - picasa
 - print
 - Tips
+title: Picasa, Make and do stuff with your photos.
+type: post
 ---

 Obviously, and I called this one, the post-a-day thing did not work.
 Post  a week is still good to go, though.

 I was reorganizing my photos in Picasa and I started editing some older shots I took.
 I wanted to see if Picasa could do some sort of HDR.
 Even a feux-HDR.
 My research took me to the collage button, a button I have long ignored.
 Although my results with the semi-HDR workaround was a let down, the collage option itself piqued my curiosity.